herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 $ brew install git
 # Confirm your installation
 $ git --version
-# Use your credentials from your github account creation
+# Use your own credentials from your github account creation
-$ git config --global user.name "GITHUB_USERNAME"
+$ git config --global user.name "John Smith"
-$ git config --global user.email "EMAIL@EXAMPLE.COM"
+$ git config --global user.email EMAIL@EXAMPLE.COM
 {% endhighlight %}

 To allow your computer to talk to Github, you have to make an SSH Key.
 That is, every time you push or pull, your computer will authenticate automatically so you won't have to enter your username/password.